pzuljevic/protein_database_search/readme.md

 >   tightThreshold - threshold to create tight clusters
 >
 >   outputFile - name of the output file (used as an input for plot script)
+>
+>   queryInFile - file which will be used for online queries, as a result
+>                 pdbs will generate 1 file for each sequence query with up to the
+>                 10 tight cluster represents from the best loose cluster,
+>                 this may be used for the further poa analysis

 #### Expected input file description: